 Part 3 in a Series on Procurement in the Security Industry

 Procurement managers have a big responsibility to make sure that the vendors they choose are worth the (often significant) investment.
-One wrong move can lead to a costly mistake or, when hiring a security company, perhaps a terrible outcome.
+The right choice will help you control your risks.

-To help you make the most efficient decision, we’ve put together a list of the different questions you should ask yourself or your candidates when selecting a security team to hire.
-It isn’t a comprehensive list—after all, every business has its own unique needs—but it should help you make a more informed decision and get ahead of nasty surprises.
+To help you make the best decision, we’ve put together a list of the questions you should ask yourself when investing in a security team or security guard services.
+It is not a comprehensive list - because every business has its own needs—but it should help you make a more informed decision and avoid unwanted surprises.

 Questions to Ask Yourself

 1. How is my organisation managing security today?

 The most important question to ask yourself when you’ve decided to hire security services is, “Why?”